sgsaenger/vipster/INSTALL.md

 ### For Linux (and other Unices):
 The default configuration expects to be installed under /usr/{bin,include,lib,share}.
 If you would like to specify another install prefix, please add `project.prefix:"/target/prefix"` to the qbs line.
+When installing in your home-directory (or for creating an AppImage or similar), set `project.relpath` to `true`.

 Example for a user-specific install:
 ```